~ 4 MIN READ

 Hoshin Kanri is a strategic planning method derived from Japanese tradition, developed in the ‘60s and ‘70s.
 It is used to help bring organizations together in order to successfully manage their key strategic initiatives.
+Hoshin planning is meant to eliminate inefficiencies that can result from a lack of communication and direction among different departments within a company.
 Many organizations—especially manufacturers—have gotten into Hoshin planning in recent years, making it a popular choice.

 Below, we’ll discuss how to use Hoshin planning, what to focus on if you’re looking for software to manage your Hoshin plan, and some similarities and differences between the Hoshin planning process and the Balanced Scorecard.

 How To Use Hoshin Planning

 If you’ve done any research on how to put a Hoshin plan to use in your organization, you’ve likely found a variety of answers.
 But at the core of it, there are four critical steps you’ll use to begin your Hoshin planning:

 - Identify your key goals.
 The first critical step to successful Hoshin planning is to sit down with your leadership team and the necessary executives to establish your strategic plan.
 If you already have an approach to strategic planning—or are in the process of creating your strategic plan—you don’t need to start Hoshin planning at this step!
 You can take what you’re doing and adapt it to the Hoshin approach later.